 The threat or instigation of an investigation or judicial review is closely followed by the media and stakeholders.
 Our team has experience working with clients to protect corporate reputations and rebuild individual profiles.
 Our team has expertise dealing with judicial reviews and investigations across multiple jurisdictions.

 Complex communications and reputation problems demand bespoke solutions.
 Our team has expertise and experience in a range of specialisms tailored for UHNW individuals and families, including legal, financial and philanthropic communications.
 We work in close collaboration with other professional consultants, from lawyers to tax advisers, to get the best outcome for the client.

-A one stop damage limitation shop for large firms facing litigation.
-Having been on the receiving end of vicious, false and misleading PR when personally bringing, and winning, my unfair dismissal claim against Lloyds Banking Group, I can testify as to how damaging and distressing this can be.
+A one stop 'damage limitation shop' for large firms facing litigation.
+Having been on the receiving end of vicious, false and misleading PR when personally bringing, and winning, my unfair dismissal claim against Lloyds Banking Group and since, I can testify as to how damaging and distressing this can be.

 Paul Moore and Sally Masterson both suffered terribly for their honesty and integrity.

 To protect the reputation of the firm, it invariably involves smear and attacks on those bringing the claims, or making disclosures, particularly when, as is so often the case, the claimant is right and has the evidence to support them.